tamamu/glisph/README.markdown

 ![Screen Shot](screenshot.gif)

 GLisph is a glyph rendering engine using OpenGL shader language.
-The engine draws string clearly by vector based font rendering.
-Currently, TrueType (TTF) is the only format that can draw.
+The engine draws string clearly by vector based font rendering on an OpenGL context.
+TrueType (TTF) is the only drawable format currently.

 ## Usage

-First, initialize the engine as below.
+Initialize the engine as below first.

 ```lisp
 (gli:init)
 ```

 Load TrueType font file and make glyph table.
 Glyph table manages the contour points of the glyphs.

 ```lisp
 (defvar *font* (gli:open-font-loader "/path/to/display-font.ttf")